- Credit Cards

 What are contactless credit cards?

-Some credit cards now contain embedded Radio Frequency Identification (RFID) chips which enable "contactless payments."
+Some credit cards now offer Near Field Communication (NFC) technology which enable "contactless payments."
 These "contactless" cards can either be waved in front of a merchant’s special reader or swiped through a traditional point of sale terminal.
-The RFID chip has your personal credit card information embedded in it, which can then be read by the merchant’s point of sale terminal.
+NFC cards contain embedded Radio Frequency Identification (RFID) chips.
+The chip has your personal credit card information embedded in it, which can then be read by the merchant’s point of sale terminal.
 To minimize accidental reading of these cards, they are designed to be read at a distance of one to four inches from the reader.
 RFID chips should not be confused the chips contained in EMV cards (described in the next question).

 What are EMV, "chip and PIN" or "chip and signature" credit cards?